AugustaDevs/mapping-project/devDocs/HOW-TO-START.md

 - Dive in.
 - When you have interesting things to show, push a PR.

+## Install Dependencies

+We are using a few node modules - e.g., Prettier.
+You'll want to run `npm i`.

 ## Running the Development Server

 This project requires a local HTTP server to avoid CORS errors when loading JSON files.